 Effective software development managers can effectively balance the competing demands of the project and the team and make informed decisions that keep the project on track.
 They also have strong problem-solving skills and can identify and address issues as they arise.

-On the other hand, project management is a broader field that encompasses managing all types of projects, not just software development projects.
-Project managers are responsible for planning, organizing, and managing resources to complete a specific project within a given timeline and budget.
-This may involve working with various stakeholders, such as clients, team members, and vendors, and may involve managing projects in various industries and sectors.
+Project management, on the other hand, is a broader field that encompasses managing all types of projects, not just software development projects.
+Project managers are responsible for planning, organizing, and managing resources to complete a specific project within a given timeline and budget, which may involve working with clients, team members, and vendors across various industries and sectors.